walidba/DS-Portfolio/README.md

 # DS-Portfolio

 This repository contains data science projects made with python.
-Each project involves data analysis, exploration and prediction
+Each project involves data analysis, exploration and prediction.